mindee/doctr/docs/source/using_doctr/using_models.rst

     from doctr.model import ocr_predictor
     model = ocr_predictor('linknet_resnet18', pretrained=True, assume_straight_pages=False, preserve_aspect_ratio=True)

+# TODO: Describe and explain the new functionality !! :)

 Additionally, you can change the batch size of the underlying detection and recognition predictors to optimize the performance depending on your hardware:

 * `det_bs`: batch size for the detection model (default: 2)